norjs/portal-service/README.md

 This is a micro service acting as an authorizing gateway between network and local UNIX socket services.

+See also [@norjs/manager-service](https://github.com/norjs/manager-service) which can use the same configuration file and manages service start & stop.

 ### Configuration File

 A configuration file `./nor.json` could look like: